-Class A Common Stock Preferred Share Purchase Rights New York Stock Exchange New York Stock Exchange
+Class A Common Stock Preferred Share Purchase Rights Name of Exchange on Which Registered New York Stock Exchange New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act:
+Securities registered pursuant to Section 12(g) of the Act: None

-None

 Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\Box$ No $\square$
+Yes 🗆 No 🗹

 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\Box$ No $\boxtimes$
+Yes 🗆 No 🗹